Mohiiit/flappy-bird-dojo/README.md

    - let's go the client code now, so go the client directory
    - install all dependencies using the command `npm install`
    - run the client using command `npm run dev`
-   - go to `http://localhost:5173/` and checkout the basic application.
+   - go to `http://localhost:5173/` and checkout the basic application. (mini change)